Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: DATA AND RESULTS

 After models were created and inputs were generated, the proposed framework could be used in power prediction.
+As part of a digital twin framework, these models provide synchronized and accurate representations of reactor states, supporting real-time decision-making and operational optimization.
 The following sections show the training and testing results, with the results graphed for ease of visualization.